Vijayalakshmi (Kannada actress)

-Vijayalakshmi is an Indian actress who has predominantly appeared in Kannada and Tamil films.
-In 1997, she won Filmfare Award for Best Actress in Kannada for her performance in her debut Kannada film Nagamandala as Rani.
+Vijayalakshmi is an Indian actress who has predominantly appeared in Kannada, Tamil and also appeared in Telugu films.
+In 1997, she won Filmfare Award for Best Actress in Kannada for her performance in her debut film Nagamandala.

-Birth
+Early life

-Vijayalakshmi was born in Chennai and did her studies in Bengaluru, Karnataka.
-She has a sister named Usha.
+Vijayalakshmi was born in Madras (now Chennai) and completed her studies in Bangalore, Karnataka.
+She has a sister named Usha who was married to Jayaprada's brother.